Sripranav/pingpong/README.md

-spider task 3 - Ping Pong
+spider task 3 - Ping Pong.
 It contains both the basic and the bonus task